 Slip and Fall Accidents

 During the winter season, slip and fall accidents are the leading cause of reported injuries.
-Snow-covered and icy sidewalks, walkways, driveways, and parking lots cause a variety of weather-related injuries including bruises, sprains and strains, fractures and broken bones, back, neck and spinal injuries, and head trauma.
+Snow-covered and icy sidewalks, walkways, driveways, and parking lots cause a variety of weather-related injuries including bruises, sprains and strains, fractures and broken bones, back, neck, and spinal injuries, and head trauma.

 Shoveling Snow and Ice

 According to the U.S. Consumer Product Safety Commission, over 200,000 people were treated for injuries caused by shoveling snow and ice in 2014.
-Hospital emergency rooms across the country reported minor cuts and lacerations, back and shoulder sprains, pulled neck and back muscles, fractures and broken bones, slipped disk injuries, and finger amputations caused from shoveling snow and ice.
+Hospital emergency rooms across the country reported minor cuts and lacerations, back and shoulder sprains, pulled neck and back muscles, fractures and broken bones, slipped disk injuries, and finger amputations caused by shoveling snow and ice.